René Tinner

-René Tinner (born February 18, 1953, in St. Gallen) is a Swiss recording engineer and producer, who has produced over 200 studio records and numerous live performances.
+René Lee Tinner (born February 18, 1953, in St. Gallen) is a Swiss recording engineer and producer who has produced over 200 studio records and numerous live performances.

 Career

-Tinner began his career as the audio engineer of the German rock band Can in 1973, with whom he has recorded seven albums until 1989.
-In 1978 Tinner took over the so-called Can-Studio, which had been and continued to be the rehearsal and recording room of the Cologne based band Can.
-Tinner managed the studio until it was dismantled to be integrated into the German rock'n pop museum in 2007.
+Tinner began his career as the audio engineer of the noted German Krautrock band Can in 1973, with whom he recorded seven albums until 1989.
+In 1978, he took over the Can-Studio, the Cologne-based band’s the rehearsal and recording room.
+Tinner managed the studio until it was dismantled and integrated into the German rock'n pop museum in Gronau on November 9, 2007, where it was inaugurated in the presence of all the Can band members and René Tinner himself.

-During those years, Tinner produced there many artists and bands.
-In 1978 and 1979 Tinner worked on two records of Lou Reed (Live: Take No Prisoners and The Bells).
-Other artists and bands he produced with in his studio were Maloo (worldwide hit single “The Captain of Her Heart”), KFC, Joachim Witt, Trio, Traffic, Holger Czukay, Die Krupps, Floyd George, Julian Dawson, Marius Müller-Westernhagen, Helen Schneider, Fury in the Slaughterhouse, Jule Neigel Band, Kreisler, amongst many other artists and bands of international recognition.
-Tinner produced there also Jim Capaldi's record Living On the Outside (2001).
+During this time, he also worked as a producer with a variety of artists and bands.
+During 1978-79, he worked with Lou Reed on Live: Take No Prisoners and The Bells.
+Other artists and bands Tinner worked with in his capacity as a producer include Maloo (on their single “The Captain of Her Heart”), KFC, Joachim Witt, Trio, Traffic, Holger Czukay, Die Krupps, Floyd George, Julian Dawson, Marius Müller-Westernhagen, Helen Schneider, Fury in the Slaughterhouse, Jule Neigel Band, and Kreisler.
+In addition, Tinner also produced Jim Capaldi's Living On the Outside (2001).

-On November 9, 2007, Can-Studio was integrated into the German rock'n pop museum in Gronau, where it was inaugurated in the presence of all the Can band members and René Tinner himself.
-Tinner went on to work with clients from various backgrounds in other studios, predominantly across Europe, such as German actor and musician Marius Müller-Westernhagen, multi-award winning Russian band Mumiy Troll, German comedian Dieter Nuhr, Norwegian alternative rock band Serena-Maneesh, and others.
+Tinner went on to work with other performers such as German actor and musician Marius Müller-Westernhagen, Russian band Mumiy Troll, German comedian Dieter Nuhr, Norwegian alternative rock band Serena-Maneesh, and others.